Victory-Walter27/THE-MUSAS-STATIONERY-SALES-DASHBORD/README.md

 - The business appears to have a good gross profit margin given the high gross income relative to cumulative cost.
 - The average unit price suggests a mix of low-cost, high-volume items and potentially some higher-value items.

+**2. Trend Analysis: Sales Year by Revenue & Forecast:**

+   - 2014 Revenue: $9,258.34
+   - 2015 Revenue: $10,369.54

+Year-over-Year (YoY) Growth (2014 to 2015): (($10,369.54 - $9,258.34) / $9,258.34) * 100% = ~12.00% growth

+Observations:

+- A clear positive trend in revenue from 2014 to 2015.
+This indicates business growth.
+- The line graph for "Sales Year by Revenue" shows a generally upward slope, reinforcing the growth.
+- The "Forecast by Sales Year and Revenue" chart seems to show actuals (blue) largely meeting or slightly exceeding forecasts (green).

+Insights & Hypotheses:

+- The 12% growth is a strong indicator of a healthy, expanding business.
+- What drove this growth?
+Was it increased unit sales, higher pricing, entry into new markets/regions, or new product introductions?
+- The accurate forecasting suggests a good understanding of market dynamics or a conservative forecasting approach.
+A deeper dive into forecast variance (actual vs. forecast deviation) would be beneficial.